All Live

 All Live is a live album by Gordon Lightfoot, It was recorded at the historic Massey Hall.
 The album was released on April 17, 2012, through Rhino Records.
-It is a collection of live concert recordings that span 1998 to 2001; all of the recordings are in untouched condition (directly from the mixing board), and span Lightfoot's entire career.
+It is a collection of live concert recordings that span 1998 to 2001; all of the recordings are in untouched condition (directly from the mixing board), and include music from Lightfoot's entire career.